mandober/rust-debrief/syntax/expressions.md

-- Expressions:

 ## Expression
 An expression may have two roles:
-- it always produces a value, and
+- it always produces a value
-- it may have side effects.
+- it may have side effects

 An expression evaluates to a value, and may have side effects during evaluation.
 Many expressions contain sub-expressions (operands).